cstancu/issue-template-test/.github/ISSUE_TEMPLATE/native-image-issue.md

 ---
 name: native-image issue
-about: 'Report an issue with the native-image toool. '
+about: Report an issue with the native-image tool.

 ---

 **Bug description**
 A clear and concise description of what the bug is.
-Is it a *run time* or *image build time* issue?
+Is it a run time or image build time issue?

 **Steps to reproduce**
 Minimal yet complete reproducer code (or URL to code) with complete instructions to reproduce.